sablier-labs/docs/docs/reference/lockup/04-access-control.md

 ## Withdraw to Recipient

-The assets in a stream can be withdrawn to the recipient by anyone including the sender, recipient, or an approved third party.
+The tokens in a stream can be withdrawn to the recipient by anyone including the sender, recipient, or an approved third party.

 ```mermaid